 (1) This course will introduce and develop the knowledge and skills essential for understanding the operational level of conflict and for planning at the operational level using the Operational Planning Process (OPP) in the context of Canadian Armed Forces doctrine.
 The first module of this course will examine operational functions as they apply to modern operations, providing students with strong foundational knowledge of the operational level.
 It introduces students to current doctrine and provides insight into how Commanders and staff exercise key functions.
-The second module introduces students to Operational Planning Considerations, while the third considers the

-- Conduct of Operations in a Modern Context.
-The final module concentrates on the practical application of OPP prior to the JCSP DL1 Residency period. - (2) CF520 uses a series of readings and online threaded discussions, together with recorded lectures and a tutorial to support student discussions.
-It culminates in the JCSP DL1 Residency period in which students will undertake the CF OPP tutorial and Exercise PHOENIX WARRIOR, using a contemporary scenario to develop students' ability to deal with the inherent ambiguity of planning at the operational level.
+The second module introduces students to Operational Planning Considerations, while the third considers the Conduct of Operations in a Modern Context.
+The final module concentrates on the practical application of OPP prior to the JCSP DL1 Residency period.
+It culminates in the JCSP DL1 Residency period in which students will undertake the CF OPP Exercise, using a contemporary scenario to develop students' ability to deal with the inherent ambiguity of planning at the operational level.
+Participation in the residency OPP Exercise is a prerequisite for the Capstone Exercise in year 2.